Auto Recalls: The Basics

 Examples of safety defects include:

-- Steering components that break suddenly causing partial or complete loss of vehicle control.
+- Steering components that break suddenly cause partial or complete loss of vehicle control

-- Car ramps or jacks that collapse causing injury to someone working on a vehicle.
+- Car ramps or jacks collapse causing injury to someone working on a vehicle

 How Will I Be Notified if an Auto Recall Is Ordered or Initiated?